OUR MAIN RESEARCH QUESTION:

 Likewise, in Southern Idaho, elk can cause considerable damage to high-value crops, and elk damage appears to be escalating.

-Many solutions have been proposed and tested to ungulate depredation of valuable crops, with mixed success.
+Many solutions have been proposed and tested to reduce ungulate depredation of valuable crops, with mixed success.
 Treatments typically aim to alter damages to crops by changing ungulate behavior or density.
-Ungulate density is typically reduced via targeted hunting (e.g., by issuance of depredation permits), but given their high fecundity and movement capability, resulting density reductions may be be localized and transient.
+Ungulate density is typically reduced via targeted hunting (e.g., by issuance of depredation permits), but given the high fecundity of ungulates in agricultural systems, and their impressive movement capability, resulting density reductions may be be localized and temporary.
 As a result, treatments designed to cause changes to ungulate behavior are often used instead of or in addition to targeted hunting.

 Such behavior-modifying treatments can be broadly classified as either fear-increasing, or nutrition-reducing.
 Fear-increasing treatments include: crop protection dogs; techniques such as application of scents designed to mimic predator odors; playback of sounds that mimic predators or are very noisy and could reduce deer ability to hear predators; and visual and auditory stimuli that do not mimic predators but are designed to startle deer regardless.
 Nutrition-reducing treatments include: applications of bitter or foul-tasting compounds, including natural tannins, to crops.